What are the uterine septum and vaginal septum?

 Because a uterine septum is a physical abnormality in the uterus, it cannot be bypassed with in vitro fertilization (IVF).
 While IVF can improve your odds of fertilization, it cannot circumvent problems with implantation.

-Have questions about septate uterus?
+Have questions about a septate uterus?
 Make an appointment with Dr. Aliabadi

 DeCherney AH, Russell JB, Graebe RA, et al. Resectoscopic management of Mullerian fusion defects.
 Fertil Steril 1986;45:726–8.